-The Constitution of the State of Alaska called for establishing an executive branch agency to advise and assist local governments (article X, section 14).
-The duty to serve as that local government agency is presently delegated to the Alaska Department of Commerce, Community, and Economic Development (Commerce, DCCED, or department).
-Commerce serves as staff to the LBC per AS 44.33.020(a)(4).
+The Constitution of the State of Alaska calls for establishing an executive branch agency to advise and assist local governments (article X, section 14).
+The duty to serve as that agency is presently delegated to the Alaska Department of Commerce, Community, and Economic Development (also referred to as "Commerce," "DCCED," or "department").
+Commerce serves as staff to the commission per AS 44.33.020(a)(4).
 Within Commerce, the Division of Community and Regional Affairs (DCRA) performs the local government agency's functions.
 This includes providing staff, research, and assistance to the LBC.
+The LBC staff works in the Division of Community and Regional Affairs within the Department of Commerce, Community, and Economic Development.